Pain in crustaceans: Brain

 Bilaterally symmetrical animals characteristically have a collection of nervous tissue toward the anterior region of their body.
-Depending on the size, this may be termed the "cerebral ganglion" or the "brain".
-In decapods, the brain is divided into three main regions, the protocerebrum, which consists of two optic lobes, and the median protocerebrum.
+This is termed the supraesophageal ganglion and may colloquially be referred to as the "brain".
+In decapods, the supraesophageal ganglion is divided into three main regions, the protocerebrum, which consists of two optic lobes, and the median protocerebrum.

 In 2002, James Rose (University of Wyoming) and more recently Brian Key (University of Queensland) published reviews arguing that fish (and presumably crustaceans) cannot feel pain because they lack a neocortex in the brain and therefore do not have consciousness.
-This has been robustly contested.
 Animal behaviouralist, Temple Grandin, (Colorado State University) argues that animals could still have consciousness without a neocortex because "different species can use different brain structures and systems to handle the same functions."
 Lynne Sneddon (University of Liverpool) proposes that to suggest a function suddenly arises without a primitive form defies the laws of evolution.
 Other researchers also believe that animal consciousness does not require a neocortex, but can arise from homologous subcortical brain networks.